closeicon

 If we want people to have a better understanding of Israel, we need to share its stories.

-The TV personality told the audience in Finchley, north-west London: “One of the challenges we have faced this dark year has been teaching people who we are in a world which increasingly doesn’t want to hear.”
+Speaking at an event for the UK fundraising arm in Finchley, north-west London, the TV personality told the audience : “One of the challenges we have faced this dark year has been teaching people who we are in a world which increasingly doesn’t want to hear.”

 Rinder said that instead of saying: “Here are the facts”, we should say: “’Let me tell you a story.
-This is the story of what the Israel Guide Dog Centre does.’
-It shows the world how we treat those who are suffering.
+This is the story of what the Israel Guide Dog Centre does.
+[These dogs] teach the world what our values are.’

-The centre, south of Tel Aviv, was founded in 1991 to support people who are blind, visually impaired and disabled.
-As well as training guide dogs, the centre also trains emotional support and PTSD dogs.
+The IGDC, south of Tel Aviv, was founded in 1991 to support people who are blind, visually impaired and disabled.
+As well as training guide dogs, the centre also teaches dogs how to support veterans and civilians suffering from PTSD and how to offer emotional support to children with autism.

 Since October 7, more than 5,000 soldiers have been diagnosed with PTSD, as well as many people from the kibbutzim which came under attack from Hamas terrorists and survivors of the Nova music festival.

-Now in his 50s, Danny said: “At the start, it was very hard.
+Now in his 50s, Dani said: “At the start, it was very hard.
 I just couldn’t accept the blindness.
 I had great hopes of having surgery and getting my sight back.”

-After accepting that his vision wouldn’t return, he resolved “to continue my life”, saying: “I didn’t want to give up.
+After coming to the realisation that his vision wouldn’t return, he resolved “to continue my life”, telling the audience: “I didn’t want to give up.
 I thought: ‘What more can I do for society in Israel?’
 So, I learnt braille and how to use a white cane.’”

 But it was only when he got his first guide dog three years later that he rediscovered his independence.
 “Until then, I was always being guided by someone.
 When I took a bus for the first time with a guide dog, I felt freedom.
 I do everything I can by myself.
 I use the bus and the tram.
 I collect the grandkids from school and go for ice-cream.”

-An avid runner, cyclist and skier, Danny went on to take a master’s and work in the office of the Israeli prime minister.
+An avid runner, cyclist and skier, Dani went on to take a master’s and work in the office of the Israeli prime minister.
 He later became a social worker, supporting war veterans.

 The only internationally accredited guide dog programme in Israel and the Middle East and a member of the International Guide Dog Federation, the centre supports people of all faiths and backgrounds.
 “Blindness doesn’t discriminate,” said Lisa Baron Haet, the charity’s international liaison, who had also flown in from Israel.